pingcap/docs-cn/releases/2.1.17.md

 + New features
     - Add the  `WHERE` clause in TiDB’s `SHOW TABLE REGIONS` syntax
     - Add the `config-check` feature in TiKV and PD to check the configuration items
-    - Add the `remove-tomestone` command in pd-ctl to clear tombstone store records
+    - Add the `remove-tombstone` command in pd-ctl to clear tombstone store records
     - Add the `worker-count` and `txn-batch` configuration items in Reparo to control the recovery speed

 + Improvements